Blair A. Major

 Blair’s primary area of research and writing is the subject of law and religion, in both the Canadian and international contexts.
 Blair’s scholarship includes a mix of legal theory and doctrine.
 Blair has published papers in various Canadian law journals, and was awarded a prestigious Joseph-Armand Bombardier Canada Graduate Scholarship Doctoral Award from the Social Sciences and Humanities Research Council of Canada for his doctoral research.

-Blair teaches courses on Administrative Law, LAP (Legislation, Administration and Policy), and Law and Religion.
+Blair teaches courses on Administrative Law, LAP (Law, Administration and Policy), Law and Religion, and Remedies.

 - “Religious proselytization in Canadian law: the residue in the periphery” (2020) 98 Supreme Court Law Review 2d 213.